microsoft/vscode-wiki/How-to-Contribute.md

   - If using `nvm`, consider updating your default node installation with `nvm alias default <VERSION>`
   - Windows: do not pick the option to install Windows Build Tools, see the step below for instructions
   - Windows: If using [`nvm-windows`](https://github.com/coreybutler/nvm-windows) on **ARM64**, you must postfix each command with `arm64`.
 Eg: `nvm install 22 arm64`
+  - macOS/Linux: When using `nvm` with the zsh shell, ensure that the nvm initialization script is added to `.zprofile` rather than `.zshrc`.
+The `.zshrc` file is only sourced for interactive shells (such as those in the VS Code terminal panel), while VS Code build tasks use a non-interactive shell that sources `.zprofile` but not `.zshrc`.
+Placing the script in `.zprofile` helps maintain a consistent Node.js version across both environments.

 - [Python](https://www.python.org/downloads/) (required for node-gyp; check the [node-gyp readme](https://github.com/nodejs/node-gyp#installation) for the currently supported Python versions)
   - Make sure `python` can run from a command line prompt without error
   - Your Python version may not come with all the proper utilities, it is recommended to install the `setuptools` package (`pip install setuptools`) otherwise you may get difficult to debug errors.